Piano Sonata No.3 “Mondana”, Op.5

 composed by Ana Leira Carnero

-Each movement may be performed as a standalone concert piece, and I encourage pianists to play it in that way.
-The sheets are fully notated, highly detailed, with complete fingering and pedal marking.
+Each movement may be performed as a standalone concert piece.
+The sheets are highly detailed, with complete fingering and pedal marking.

 I. Allegro Moro: The title refers to the Spanish-Arab influence on this piece.
 The tempo indication is 'Feroce con violenza' (Fierce with violence).